-From time to time the Company is involved in legal proceedings arising in the ordinary course of business.
-On October 23, 2018, Spring Pharmaceuticals, LLC (Spring) filed a lawsuit against the Company, Martin Shkreli, Mission Pharmacal Company and Alamo Pharma Services, Inc. in the United States District Court for the Eastern District of Pennsylvania alleging that the Company violated various federal and state antitrust and unfair competition laws by allegedly refusing to sell samples of the Thiola® brand drug so that Spring can conduct the bioequivalence testing needed to submit an ANDA to the FDA for approval to market a generic version of the product.
-Spring is seeking injunctive relief and damages.
+In October 2018, Spring Pharmaceuticals, LLC (Spring) filed a lawsuit against the Company, Martin Shkreli, Mission Pharmacal Company and Alamo Pharma Services, Inc. in the United States District Court for the Eastern District of Pennsylvania alleging that the Company violated various federal and state antitrust and unfair competition laws by allegedly refusing to sell samples of the Thiola[®] brand drug so that Spring can conduct the bioequivalence testing needed to submit an ANDA to the FDA for approval to market a generic version of the product.
+The lawsuit sought injunctive relief and damages.
+In December 2019, the Court granted the Company's motion to dismiss the lawsuit, but granted Spring permission to amend its complaint.
+On February 10, 2020, Spring filed an amended complaint.
+Spring's amended complaint seeks injunctive relief and damages.
 The Company intends to vigorously defend against Spring's claims.
-On January 15, 2019, the Company filed a motion to dismiss the lawsuit, which is in the process of being briefed.